Ruichen-Li/Ruichen-Li.github.io/index.md

 Currently I am a yr1 PhD student in HKUST, both of my supervisors are of chemistry department.
 My interest is time series analysis of the Molecular dynamics (MD) trajectory, but I also helps on other projects in my group.

 I got my Bsc in Beijing Normal University in 2021, majoring in Physics.
+My undergraduate research is under [Prof. Zuntao Fu](http://faculty.pku.edu.cn/fuzuntao/en/index.htm)'s supervison(if you like me pls click a like to Prof. Fu's homepage, he is such a warm professor, I learned a lot from him.)